MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. **Provider**: The provider you're creating this business definition for.

-    1. **Associated entity**: The Dataverse entity in Intelligent Order Management that is changed or affected when the event is created.
+    1. **Associated entity**: The Dataverse entity in Intelligent Order Management that changes or is affected when the event is created.

-    1. **Associated state value**: If you want the state of your associated entity to be updated when the business event is raised, include a state value in this field.
+    1. **Associated state value**: If you want the state of your associated entity to update when the business event is raised, include a state value in this field.

-    1. **Associated status value**: If you want the status of your associated entity to be updated when the business event is raised, include a status value in this field.
+    1. **Associated status value**: If you want the status of your associated entity to update when the business event is raised, include a status value in this field.

 1. Select **Save**.